 Local kids got their hands dirty and learned how to grow their own food Thursday.

-Kids participating in the Marion County Parks and Recreation Commission (MCPARC) summer programs learned how to plant seeds at the Fairmont Community Garden.
+Kids participating in the Marion County Parks and Recreation Commission (MCPARC) summer programs learned how to plant food and seeds at the Fairmont Community Garden.